EmberSherpa/.com/contents/cheatsheet/concepts/single-source-of-truth/index.md

 title: "Single Source of Truth"
 tokens: [ "model", "models" ]
 template: index.jade
-description: rule that dictates that there should only ever be one source of data
+description: dictates that there should only one source of data
 ---

 For example, a model is the single source of truth for the data that it contains.
 Handlebars in templates are bound to